conal/quotes/quotes.md

 You don't ever let go of the thread.

 \- William Stafford ("The Way It Is" from *The Way It Is: New and Selected Poems*)

+"All I know about method is that when I am not working I sometimes think I know something, but when I am working, it is quite clear I know nothing." - John Cage

+"The fool who persists in his folly will become wise." - William Blake

+"The ultimate reason for teaching kids to write a proof is not that the world is full of proofs.
+It's that the world is full of non-proofs, and grown-ups need to know the difference.
+It's hard to settle for a non-proof once you've really familiarized yourself with the genuine article." - Jordan Ellenberg, [*Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else](https://www.goodreads.com/book/show/56430139-shape)

+"A proof is crystallized thought.
+It takes that brilliant buoyant moment of 'getting it' and fixes it to the page so we can contemplate it at leisure.
+More importantly, we can share it with other people, in whose mind it springs to life again.
+A proof is like one of those hardy microbial spores so robust they can survive a trip through outer space on a meteorite and colonize a new planet after impact.
+Proof makes insight portable." - Jordan Ellenberg, [*Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else](https://www.goodreads.com/book/show/56430139-shape)

+"Whereof one cannot speak, thereof one must be silent." - Ludwig Wittgenstein, Tractatus Logico-Philosophicus